aps2201/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-15](figure/unnamed-chunk-15-1.png)

-people seem to be more active during weekends.
+people seem to be more active overall during weekends.